 Straight-line propagation of light

 Chalk dust is spread in the path of a laser beam.
 The dust causes light scattering in the beam path, rendering it visible.
-Note: this demonstration is appropriate for large lecture halls.

 - He-Ne Laser

 - 90-degree clamp

 - Chalk

 - Mirror

 - Mount the laser on the lab stand, with the laser pointing to the side or far over the heads of students.

 - Fill the brushes with chalk dust.